 Our business is somewhat seasonal.
 Generally, our most profitable sales mix occurs in the fourth quarter, which includes the Christmas selling season.
-In addition, our quarterly results can be affected by the timing of certain holidays, new store openings, remodels, relocations and store closings.
+In addition, our quarterly results can be affected by the timing of certain holidays, and the timing of new store openings and store closings, and the amount of sales contributed by new and existing stores.
 We typically purchase substantial amounts of inventory and incur higher shipping and payroll costs in the third quarter in anticipation of increased sales activity during the fourth quarter.
-See Note 12 to the consolidated financial statements for additional information.
+See Note 11 to the consolidated financial statements for additional information.